k-m-arun-kumar-5/water-level-controller/README.md

 My Thanks and Tribute :
 ========================
 I thank to my family, Friends, Teachers, People behind the toolchains and references that I used, all those who directly or indirectly supported me and/or helped me and/or my family, Nature and God.
 My tribute to my family, Friends, Teachers, People behind the toolchains and references that I used, Nature, Jimmy Dog, God and all those, who directly or indirectly help and/or support me and/or my family.

 Toolchains that I used for LPC2138 Application design and development are as follows :
 ======================================================================================
 1: IDE for Application development of LPC2138                               - MDK-ARM Professional Keil uvision 5.
-2: PC tool for Programming Flash of LPC2138                                 - Flash Magic.
-3: LCD                                                                      - JHD162A.
-4: Desktop Computer Architecture and OS for development                     - Intel X64 & Windows 7 (32 bit).
+2: Desktop Computer Architecture and OS for development                     - Intel X64 & Windows 7 (32 bit).
-5: CAD and Simulations                                                      - Proteus 8.11 SP1.
+3: CAD and Simulations                                                      - Proteus 8.11 SP1.
-6: Code editor                                                              - Notepad++.
+4: Code editor                                                              - Notepad++.
-7: Documentation                                                            - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.
+5: Documentation                                                            - Microsoft Office 2007 (alternative LibreOffice) and Text Editor.

 Some reference that I refered for LPC2138 Application design and development, are as follows :
 ==============================================================================================